Coreoz/Wisp/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Coreoz/Wisp/badge.svg?branch=master)](https://coveralls.io/github/Coreoz/Wisp?branch=master)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.coreoz/wisp/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.coreoz/wisp)

-Wisp is a simple Java Scheduler with a minimal footprint.
+Wisp is a library for managing the execution of recurring Java jobs.
+It works like the Java class `ScheduledThreadPoolExecutor`, but it comes with some advanced features:
+- [Jobs can be scheduled to run](#schedules) according to: a fixed hour (e.g. 00:30), a CRON expression, or a custom code-based expression,
+- [Statistics](#statistics) about each job execution can be retrieved,
+- A [too long jobs detection mechanism](#long-running-jobs-detection) can be configured,
+- The [thread pool can be configured to scale down](#scalable-thread-pool) when there is less jobs to execute concurrently.

-Wisp weighs only 30Kb and has zero dependency except SLF4J.
+Wisp weighs only 30Kb and has zero dependency except SLF4J for logging.
-It will only create threads that will be used: if one thread is enough to run all the jobs, then only one thread will be created.
+It will try to only create threads that will be used: if one thread is enough to run all the jobs, then only one thread will be created.
-A second thread will only be created when 2 jobs have to run at the same time.
+A second thread will generally be created only when 2 jobs have to run at the same time.

 The scheduler precision will depend on the system load.
 Though a job will never be executed early, it will generally run after 1ms of the scheduled time.